 Stem cell treatment – A bright future, but…

-As a potential field in medical treatment, stem cell and and its application have been strongly studying around the world.
-Researchers believe that stem cell therapy can cure several problems, including heart failure, brain cancer and neurodegenerative disease.
+As a potential field in medical treatment, stem cell and its application have been strongly studying around the world.
+Researchers believe that stem cell therapy can cure several problems, including heart failure, brain cancer, and neurodegenerative disease.